 Boiler Troubleshooting

-There is never a good time for your boiler to breakdown, whether it’s the middle of winter, the school holidays, or now as many people are home working.
-It’s frustrating to say the least.
+There is never a good time for your boiler to break down, whether it’s the middle of winter, the school holidays, or now, as many people are home working.
+It’s frustrating.

-Here’s some simple checks you can carry out on your boiler before you need to call out an engineer.
+Here are some simple checks you can carry out on your boiler before you call an engineer.

 Electrical Checks

-The first thing to check is, does you boiler actually have power?
+Just to check, does your boiler have power?
 Have you had a power cut?
 Is the fuse OK?
-Has the trip in the distribution board failed?
+Has the trip to the distribution board failed?
 If so, reset the switch.
-If it keeps tripping unplug everything on that circuit and individually turn each electrical item back on until you find the cause.
+If it keeps tripping, unplug everything on that circuit and turn each electrical item back on until you find the cause.

 Re-pressurising your Boiler

 Low Pressure is the most common and easiest to fix on your boiler.
 There should be a water pressure indicator on the front of your boiler or sometimes underneath the main case.
-If the indicator is below 1 or 0.8 depending on your boiler, your boiler pressure is too low and you will not have hot water or heating.
-You may even get a manufacture error code as well.
+If the indicator is below 1 or 0.8, depending on your boiler, your boiler pressure is too low, and you will not have hot water or heating.
+You may even get a manufacturer error code as well.

-Next you need to find the boiler’s filling loop, which is probably at the bottom of the unit.
+Next, you need to find the boiler’s filling loop, probably at the bottom of the unit.

-Open the valves and you should be able to hear water filling up the system.
+Open the valves, and you should hear water filling up the system.

 Watch the pressure indicator until it reaches 1.5, then close the valves and switch the boiler back on.

-When searching on YouTube put the boiler make, model and the words re-pressuring, or if you have an error fault code on the boiler use that.
+When you’re searching on YouTube, put the boiler make, model, and the words re-pressuring, or if you have an error fault code on the boiler, you can just use that.

 e.g. Valliant (make) 825 pure (model) repressurise or re-pressurise boiler or F22 (error code)

-If you have lost your boiler manual again Google: Make, Model, Manual PDF this may also help you.
+If you need help with your boiler manual again, Google Make, Model, and Manual PDF may help.

 Is there a Pilot Light?

 A lot of older boilers need a pilot light to work.
-There should be a small glass viewing point on your boiler and you should see a very small blue flame if it is correctly working.
-The most common cause of this failing is sudden drafts, wind changes being blown down the flue.
-Your boiler should have a reset switch or system, this can be found in the boiler manual or on the case of the boiler.
-If you have lost your boiler manual again Google: Make, Model, Manual PDF this may also help you.
+There should be a small glass viewing point on your boiler, and you should see a tiny blue flame if it works correctly.
+The most common cause of this failure is sudden drafts and wind changes blowing down the flue.
+Your boiler should have a reset switch or system; this can be found in the boiler manual or the case of the boiler.
+If you have lost your boiler manual again, Google Make, Model, Manual PDF.
+This may also help you.

-If the boiler still won’t relight, you will need to call an engineer after you have carried out your relevant checks.
+If the boiler still doesn’t relight, you must call an engineer after you have carried out your relevant checks.

 Condensate Pipe

-In the winter these can freeze up and the water will back fill into the boiler either shutting it down or throwing up a fault code (which again you can check online or in your manual).
-The easiest way to fix this is to pour boiling water from your kettle on to the plastic pipe outside.
-Start from the bottom up, this will thaw out the ice and you should be able to reset your boiler.
-After you have done this, buy some additional pipe lagging and put it round the outside pipes to help prevent this in the future.
+In the winter, these can freeze up, and the water will backfill into the boiler, either shutting it down or throwing up a fault code (which, again, you can check online or in your manual).
+The easiest way to fix this is to pour boiling water from your kettle onto the plastic pipe outside.
+Start from the bottom up; this will thaw out the ice, and you should be able to reset your boiler.
+After doing this, buy some additional pipe lagging and put it around the outside pipes to help prevent this.

-It is always worth checking your condensate pipe as sometimes the drain they go into is blocked and that back fills into the boiler.
+It is always worth checking your condensate pipe as sometimes the drain they go into is blocked, which backfills into the boiler.

-If you drain is blocked.
-Worse case scenario cut the pipe and feed it into a bucket.
-You will have to remember to empty the bucket though!
+If your drain is blocked.
+Worst-case scenario: cut the pipe and feed it into a bucket.
+You will have to remember to empty the bucket, though!

 Boiler Controls

 - Check it’s switched on with a full charge or working batteries.
-Don’t use cheap batteries sometimes they’re not strong enough to give the boiler the signal strength they need.
+Please don’t use cheap batteries.
+Sometimes, they’re not strong enough to give the boiler the signal strength it needs.

-- Ensure that the temperate is turned up to the level you require and you’re not just a bit chilly.
+- Ensure that the temperature is turned up to the level you require and you’re not just a bit chilly.

 - Check your Wi-Fi connection, if applicable, with the boiler thermostat.
 Have you just changed your Wi-Fi password?

-- Run over the time settings, making sure no ‘holiday modes’, stand-by options or unnoticed daily schedules have been set.
-Have the clocks gone back or forwards putting you out 1 hour?
+- Run over the time settings, ensuring no ‘holiday modes’, stand-by options or unnoticed daily schedules have been set.
+Have the clocks gone back or forwards, putting you out for 1 hour?

 These are all easy fixes.
-Replace the batteries in your thermostat, clear any settings and restore to manual operation.
+Could you replace the batteries in your thermostat, clear any settings and restore to manual operation?

-If all else fails, refer to the thermostat manual if you have not got this, try and download it from the Internet, search on Google: Make, Model and Manual PDF
+If all else fails, refer to the thermostat manual.
+If you still need this, try downloading it online; search on Google: Make, Model and Manual PDF.